-- Prerequisite: (i) Students wishing to be admitted to Advanced Thai Part I will be required to have successfully completed Intermediate Thai Part II as well as attended an intensive course (Transition 2) usually held in June. - (ii) Student wishing to be admitted to Advanced Thai Part I without having completed the above prerequisites will be required to satisfy the Faculty Board through the Director of Language Centre that they have attained elsewhere the required standard.
+- Prerequisites: (i) Students wishing to be admitted to Advanced Thai Part I will be required to have successfully completed Intermediate Thai Part II as well as attended an intensive course (Transition 2) usually held in June. - (ii) Student wishing to be admitted to Advanced Thai Part I without having completed the above prerequisites will be required to satisfy the Faculty Board through the Director of Language Centre that they have attained elsewhere the required standard.

-LANG3028 : Advanced Thai - Part II 6 credits Assessment: 100% coursework.
-Coursework includes (i) periodic assignments, (ii) progress 2nd semester only tests, (iii) participation in class and (i v) other coursework as prescribed.
+LANG3028 : Advanced Thai - Part II

+6 credits Assessment: 100% coursework.
+Coursework includes (i) periodic assignments (ii) progress tests, (iii) participation in class and (iv) othe coursework as prescribed.

+2nd semester only